What types of Surf are there, which one is yours?

 Stand – up

 Here, agility prevails so that you can perform this modality due to the similarity between the two.
-In the stand-up version, you will only need to place both feet on the bodyboard, all while riding the waves at maximum speed.
+In the stand-up version, you only need to place both feet on the bodyboard, all while riding the waves at maximum speed.

 Tow-in Surfing

 Are you interested in extreme surfing?
 In this version, the surfer needs the support of jet skis as a means of access to huge waves, so you can catch them quickly at the right time.
-It was invented by athletes who needed adrenaline to break waves over 30 feet high.
+It was invented by athletes who needed the adrenaline to break waves over 30 feet high.

 What is surfing?

 The first thing you will have to do is stand up and hold straight to the shore.
-When you have mastered the technique, you will be able to ride the waves by making walls, both frontside (facing the wave) and backside (with your back to the wave).
+When you have mastered the technique, you will be able to ride the waves making walls, both frontside (facing the wave) and backside (with your back to the wave).
 You will also be able to give speed to the board, which will help you to perform other surfing maneuvers.

-With the massive arrival of North American tourists, surfing was revitalized again and began to become popular in California, Australia and many other areas of the planet.
-This allowed us today to consider surfing as a water sport that consists of an individual, known as a surfer, riding a board on the front or deep side of a wave, which usually takes him or her to the shore.
+With the mass arrival of North American tourists, surfing was revitalized again and began to become popular in California, Australia and many other areas of the planet.
+This allowed us to consider surfing today as a water sport that consists of an individual, known as a surfer, riding a board on the front or deep side of a wave, which usually takes him or her to the shore.

 Fans of surfing consider it a sport that has the ability to merge the movements of our body with the environment, achieving a sense of control and freedom at the same time.
-At the same time, it is a discipline without a specific age limit, although it is always necessary to take into account the physical conditions and limitations of each individual, since physical condition is important to avoid injuries.
+At the same time, it is a discipline without a certain age limit, although it is always necessary to take into account the physical conditions and limitations of each individual, since physical condition is important to avoid injuries.

 Surfing needs